waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Active Pathing Notes & Strategies
 *   **Ledge Bypass (General):** When faced with upward ledges, always look for a route *around* them.
 This usually involves moving significantly away from the ledge (laterally or downwards) to find a clear corridor or grass patch that allows ascent to a higher elevation *above* the problematic ledges.
 Then, navigate laterally above the ledges before descending.
 *   **Agent Usage for Complex Paths:** If manual pathing to an objective (unseen tile, warp, item) is blocked more than once, use the `exploration_planner` agent.
 Critically review agent paths for ledge issues before execution.
-*   **Map Analyzer Agent Reminder:** Evaluate the `map_analyzer_agent` for a specific, immediate use case.
-Proactively use `map_analyzer_agent` to confirm exits or locate key features before long travel sequences, especially when leaving a city or entering a complex new area.
-If it remains unused, consider deleting it to free up an agent slot.
+Provide the COMPLETE list of reachable unseen tiles.
+*   **Map Analyzer Agent Usage:** Proactively use `map_analyzer_agent` for pathing queries or locating features if manual pathing becomes difficult or when entering complex new areas.
+Test its utility regarding the Youngster at (17,44) or finding the Viridian Forest North Exit.

 # Viridian Forest Notes
+*   Youngster at (17,44) - initial battle attempt resulted in a dialogue loop, escaped with 'B'.
+Need to determine if this trainer is mandatory or can be bypassed.
-*   (Track trainers, items, and path through here)
+*   (Track other trainers, items, and path through here)

-# Lessons Learned
-*   **Trainer Battle Initiation (CRITICAL):** Battles are primarily triggered by entering a trainer's direct line of sight.
-Observe their facing direction and move onto a tile directly in front of them.
-Repeatedly pressing 'A' or trying to step on their tile when not in their LoS is ineffective.

-# Viridian Forest Notes
-*   Youngster at (17,44) - initial battle.

-# Active Pathing Notes & Strategies
-*   Proactively use `map_analyzer_agent` for pathing queries or locating features if manual pathing becomes difficult or when entering complex new areas.
-If it remains unused after a few more sessions, consider deleting it.